 I began my ham activities in 1959 as K1KTH from Lincoln, MA.
 I met Dana Atchley, W1CF (W1HKK) who found me in the neighborhood looking to be a weekend helper with his antenna projects.
 It was then that I discovered the art of low band antenna experimentation and construction.
 I had the pleasure of operating his station in the ARRL Phone Sweepstakes achieving the top New England score and 10th overall in 1961.

 The 80 and 40 meter 4-Square phased vertical site is 300 ft east of the farm house.
 The antennas are fed with 7/8" Heliax running underground from the house to the site.
 I met my goal of completing construction before the end of 2009.
 A pair of phased top loaded verticals for 160 meters and two bi directional 800 ft Beverages will be added shortly.
-Due to my noise proplems I've decided to pospone my 160 meter plans until it is resolved via FCC action.
+Due to my noise problems I've decided to pospone my 160 meter plans until it is resolved via FCC action.

 Other activities include breeding Morgan horses, sailing in Maine and maintaining the farm.
 I volunteer my professional expertise in broadband wireless services and mission critical communications.
+This is my version of living "The Good Life" retired with my xyl, Marcia.

 John, W1QS exN6JL, K1KTH and KA7AB